August, 1 2025 • Vienna, Austria

 Keynote Speakers

-The aim of the 6th edition of SIGTYP workshop is to act as a platform and a forum for the exchange of information between typology-related research, multilingual NLP, and other research areas that can lead to the development of truly multilingual NLP methods.
+The aim of the 7th edition of SIGTYP workshop is to act as a platform and a forum for the exchange of information between typology-related research, multilingual NLP, and other research areas that can lead to the development of truly multilingual NLP methods.
 The workshop is specifically aimed at raising awareness of linguistic typology and its potential in supporting and widening the global reach of multilingual NLP, as well as at introducing computational approaches to linguistic typology.
 It will foster research and discussion on open problems, not only within the active community working on cross- and multilingual NLP but also inviting input from leading researchers in linguistic typology.
 Our workshop will serve as a platform to enable fruitful discussions.
-In 2024, we additionally focus on bridging the gap between cross-linguistic and universal annotation, models, and technology.
+In 2025, we additionally focus on the utility of LLMs for typological research.

 SIGTYP is the first dedicated venue for typology-related research and its integration in multilingual NLP.
 Appropriate topics include (but are not limited to) the following as they relate to the areas of the workshop: :